FrankN88/MS2_University-Research-Group/README.md

 <br>

+#### Back to the top button
-- **Back to the top button**  - Those <strong>buttons</strong> are present in the footer so that the user can comfortably click them to be redirected to the top of the page.
+- **Back to the top button**  - Those <strong>buttons</strong> :arrow_up: are present in the footer so that the user can comfortably click them to be redirected to the top of the page.
 This feature improves the quality of navigation, especially if using smartphones.
 <ul>
     <li><strong>User stories covered by this feature:</strong>
     </li>